jemurphyuk/python-app-pipeline/README.md

 - Our next steps will be looking to connect this to our own master and EC2 AMI, to trigger sporadically and not rely on an open slave node

--you are a beautiful person
+- you are a beautiful person
 - in every single way
--words cant bring me down
+- words cant bring me down